 Legal procedures on UK real estate including property ownership, transfers, leasing, mortgaging and title registration are unlikely to change significantly.

 Property taxes (including Stamp Duty Land Tax and rates) should not change materially as a result of Brexit.
 However, the UK’s VAT law is based on EU directives implemented through UK legislation.
-The existing UK legislation on VAT should continue to apply, but going forward after Brexit lawyers may want to revise property contracts to ensure VAT relates to a UK rather than EU definitions.
+The existing UK legislation on VAT should continue to apply, but going forward after Brexit, lawyers may want to revise property contracts to ensure VAT relates to a UK rather than EU definition.